-You can bring research-based, hands-on science, technology, engineering and math (STEM) education to your elementary school students...for free!
-Keep reading to learn more about how you can participate, or skip down to the application.
+Read on to learn more about Kid Spark and how you can participate, or skip down to the application.

 The Kid Spark Elementary Program impacts students and teachers in the following ways: